Note: In April 2021, the price to build a lightsaber at Savi’s Workshop went up to $219.99.

 As builders complete their hilts, the hilts are placed on a small stand to await the activation ceremony.

-When all hilts are assembled, gathers insert hilts into the activation chamber where hilts will be “fused” with their blades.
+When all hilts are assembled, gatherers insert hilts into the activation chamber where hilts will be “fused” with their blades.

 With more dramatic lighting and theatrics, the lightsabers activate in unison, creating a colorful, striking effect.

 Once activated, the build is complete (TAA-DAA!).
-Cast members provide carry bags in the style of a sling, and builders emerge into Black Spire Outpost with their new bundles of lightsaber joy!
+Cast Members provide carry bags for your lightsaber, and builders emerge into Black Spire Outpost with their new bundles of lightsaber joy!